 Natural Alternatives To A UV Pond Filter

 All algae in your pond, including floating algae removed by UV lights, feeds on the nutrients available in water, such as Nitrogen and Phosphorus.
 With a UV light, there are also “good” forms of bacteria and nutrients that are removed from the water column.
-This method of removing all good and bad microbes prevents green water, but it is sustainable for an overall balanced ecosystem.
+This method of removing all good and bad microbes may prevent green water, but is it sustainable for an overall balanced ecosystem?

 If you maintain a balanced ecosystem through good filtration, plants, water circulation, water changes, and fish / oxygen, you eliminate the need for an algae-killing UV system.
 With a natural biological cycle, the excess nutrients are consumed by plants and diatoms to remove bio-matter waste.
 As a result of the food chain, phytoplankton consumes diatoms, then healthier fish and plants benefit from the same nutrition.